 Since they are a very versatile food they can be cooked in several ways and they can be used in pasta or rice dishes, as a standalone plate grilled with lemon and pepper, in a stir fry, or in a soup.
 They can also be sauteed in wine, to boost their flavor, or in other types of alcohol that go well with seafood.

-Along with other shellfish, shrimps are among the most common food allergy in adults and children alike.
+Along with other shellfish, shrimp is among the most common food allergy in adults and children alike.
 These kinds of allergies are generally lifelong and can be really dangerous.
 Many people allergic to shellfish can however tolerate mollusks (scallops, oysters, and mussels).

-That being said, let’s see which are the best shrimps substitute that you can use in your recipes.
+That being said, let’s see which are the best shrimp substitute that you can use in your recipes.

 1. Other types of crustacean

-The flavor of these crustaceans is obviously pretty similar to shrimps since they belong to the same family, but keep in mind that shrimps are usually cheaper than crabs or lobsters.
+The flavor of these crustaceans is obviously pretty similar to shrimp since they belong to the same family, but keep in mind that shrimp is usually cheaper than crabs or lobsters.

-If you’re looking for a substitute for dried shrimps, because you couldn’t find them in the supermarket, a good alternative can be shrimp paste.
+If you’re looking for a substitute for dried shrimp, because you couldn’t find them in the supermarket, a good alternative can be shrimp paste.

-Langostinos are usually not longer than 8 cm and resemble either small lobsters or large shrimps.
-This crustacean can be an affordable alternative to other shellfish and makes for a good substitute for shrimps in any kind of recipe.
+Langostinos are usually not longer than 8 cm and resemble either small lobsters or large shrimp.
+This crustacean can be an affordable alternative to other shellfish and makes for a good substitute for shrimp in any kind of recipe.

-Just like other kinds of crustaceans, the flavor and the texture are really close to shrimps, but they’re not a good idea if you’re looking for an alternative because of an allergy.
+Just like other kinds of crustaceans, the flavor and the texture are really close to shrimp, but they’re not a good idea if you’re looking for an alternative because of an allergy.

 The term surimi refers to a fish paste that’s available in many different forms and shapes, and that can be used in a lot of different recipes and to produce various kinds of processed foods.
 It can imitate the texture and the taste of expensive crustacean, without having the same high price and with a longer shelf-life.